cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 # Notes for the non-Rubyer

-rvm is an environment manager that lets you manage and swap between multiple versions of Ruby and their dependencies.
+rbenv is an environment manager that lets you manage and swap between multiple versions of Ruby and their dependencies.

 bundle is dependency manager that uses a projects `Gemfile` (and often